magento/pagebuilder-docs/docs/content-types/extend/extend-more-appearances.md

 ## Understanding the big picture

-Before we dive into the particulars of using different configuration options, let's take a moment to understand the role of the configurations within a Page Builder content type.
+Before we dive into the details of using different configuration options, let's take a moment to understand the role of the configurations within a Page Builder content type.
 The following diagram shows how the configuration options for the `Heading` content type connect or map the inputs from the Heading form to the bindings in the Heading templates and finally to the rendered output in the DOM:

-_Touch or click to expand_

 ![Understanding the big picture](../../images/styling-big-picture.svg){: .zoom}

+:mag_right: *Touch or click to expand*

 1. **Heading Form** (`pagebuilder_heading_form.xml`).
 This form inherits from the `pagebuilder_base_form.xml`, which provides most of the input fields for the Heading.
 The Heading form itself provides input fields selecting an `appearance`, entering the `heading_text`, and selecting a `heading_type` (`h1` to `h6`).
 The text to the left of each field specifies which form the field comes from, the `heading_form` or the `base_form`.

-2. **Heading Configuration** (`heading.xml`).
+1. **Heading Configuration** (`heading.xml`).
 The main purpose of all content type configuration files is to provide the data mapping between the form fields and the HTML templates.
 Configurations map to fields with matching names.

-3. **Heading Template** (`master.html`, `preview.html`).
+1. **Heading Template** (`master.html`, `preview.html`).
 Template Knockout bindings map to configurations using their element naming hierarchies.

-4. **Heading Rendered in DOM**.
+1. **Heading Rendered in DOM**.
 Page Builder renders the template bindings to the DOM.
 The `<attribute>` configurations are rendered as custom attributes for the element.
 The `<style>` configurations are rendered as inline styles on the element.
 The `<css>` configuration is rendered as a `class` attribute for the element.
 And the `<html>` configuration renders the text for the element.

 You may not understand all the details right away, but we hope that by providing the whole story up front, it will help you start putting the pieces together as you work your way through this topic and play with the companion example module.